RichardsGroup/LSSTprep/README.md

 # LSSTprep
 Repository for Richards group LSST prep work, specifically related to the AGN SC.
 Maintained by gtr@physics.drexel.edu

+opSim -- Tutorial notebook to help people get started analyzing the cadence opSim.
+Adapted by Weixiang and Gordon from notebooks referenced therein.

 Cadence -- Notebooks related to exploring the effect of different cadences (particular, so-called "rolling" cadences) on the identification of AGNs in LSST via variability.
 Let by Weixiang Yu.